gbabbitt/POPSTAR-signaling-in-music/README.md

 TO RUN: python3 popstar.py

-INPUT: myFile.wav or myFile.mp3
+INPUT: myFile.wav or myFile.mp3 or myDir (...where myDir is a directory with multiple sound files for batch processing)

-DEPENDENCIES: PyQt5, PIL, python-ternary, librosa, soundfile, pydub, moviepy (use pip install moviepy==1.0.3 to avoid recent bug), and the usual suspects (numpy,scipy,pandas, matplotlib, statsmodels)
+DEPENDENCIES: PyQt5, PIL, python-ternary, librosa, soundfile, pydub, moviepy (use pip install moviepy==1.0.3 to avoid recent bug), and the usual suspects (numpy,scipy,pandas, matplotlib, statsmodels, multiprocessing)

 NOTE: This code does not actually do any significant analysis as of yet.
 The signals plotted dynamically are just random for now...stay tuned.
-Batch processing is not coded yet either.
-All testing can be done with a single sound file (.wav or .mp3)